Novanic/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 The SmartHome Controller (SHC) can be configured in the UI as follows:

-When adding the "Livisi SmartHome Controller" via the Inbox, you have to define the hostname or local IP address and the password for the local user.
+When adding the "LIVISI SmartHome Controller" via the Inbox, you have to define the hostname or local IP address and the password for the local user.
 Save your changes.
 The SHC should now login and go online.

 ### Discovering devices